python-websockets/websockets/docs/howto/django.rst

 The connection handler reads the first message received from the client, which is expected to contain a django-sesame token.
-Then it authenticates the user with ``get_user()``, the API for `authentication outside a view`_.
+Then it authenticates the user with :func:`~sesame.utils.get_user`, the API provided by django-sesame for `authentication outside a view`_.

+.. _authentication outside a view: https://django-sesame.readthedocs.io/en/stable/howto.html#outside-a-view

 If authentication fails, it closes the connection and exits.

-.. _authentication outside a view: https://django-sesame.readthedocs.io/en/stable/howto.html#outside-a-view

-When we call an API that makes a database query such as ``get_user()``, we wrap the call in :func:`~asyncio.to_thread`.
+When we call an API that makes a database query such as :func:`~sesame.utils.get_user`, we wrap the call in :func:`~asyncio.to_thread`.
 Indeed, the Django ORM doesn't support asynchronous I/O. It would block the event loop if it didn't run in a separate thread.

 Finally, we start a server with :func:`~websockets.asyncio.server.serve`.

 We're ready to test!

+Download :download:`authentication.py <../../example/django/authentication.py>`,
-Save this code to a file called ``authentication.py``, make sure the ``DJANGO_SETTINGS_MODULE`` environment variable is set properly, and start the websockets server:
+make sure the ``DJANGO_SETTINGS_MODULE`` environment variable is set properly, and start the websockets server:

 .. code-block:: console